Elba, class of 2013, designated 2015, elbaal.gov

-The City of Elba, Alabama, located in Coffee County in Southeastern Alabama, just 38 miles from the Florida State Line, is what a small town is supposed to be.
-Its great location with proximity to the nearby Gulf Coast beaches and major transportation routes makes the City of Elba a perfect choice for businesses and individuals looking to relocate.
+The County seat of Coffee County in southeastern Alabama, Elba, which is just 38 miles from the Florida state line, has a population of just over 3,500 and is centrally situated in the Wiregrass Region alongside the confluence of Whitewater Creek and the Pea River.
+Its proximity to the nearby Gulf Coast beaches and major transportation routes makes Elba a perfect choice for businesses and individuals looking to relocate.

 329 Putnam Street, Elba, AL 36323 | (334) 897-3125